ragardner/tksheet/DOCUMENTATION.md

 #### **Creating a data format rule**

-`Span` objects (more information [here](https://github.com/ragardner/tksheet/wiki/Version-7#span-objects)) can be used to format data for cells, rows, columns, the entire sheet, headers and the index.
+`Span` objects (more information [here](https://github.com/ragardner/tksheet/wiki/Version-7#span-objects)) can be used to format data for cells, rows, columns and the entire sheet.

 You can use either of the following methods:
 - Using a span method e.g. `span.format()` more information [here](https://github.com/ragardner/tksheet/wiki/Version-7#using-a-span-to-format-data).